bdsim-collaboration/pybdsim/docs/source/fieldmaps.rst

 .. note:: BDSIM's default convention for a field map is to loop over the lowest
 	  dimension first, i.e. x.
-Therefore, the loop above is written y, then x.
+Therefore, the loop above is with x on the outside.
 	  See below for purposely handling the other order of looping.

 This minimal example creates a 2D 'box' of 4 points in space each with the same field